Bikini Wax: What You Need to Know and Aftercare

 I know you've all heard post-waxing horror stories, but if your waxer knows what they’re doing, and you’re careful with aftercare, you can minimize your chances of encountering any of these issues.
 We highly recommend investing in an entire skincare regime for your intimate skin.

-VIBLOK® Creative Team
+Written by VIBLOK® Creative Team